bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 ## 靈媒
 ### **隊伍:船員**
 The Seer has two abilities (one can activate one of them or both in the options).
-The Seer sees the souls of players that died a round earlier, the souls slowy fade away.
+The Seer sees the souls of players that died a round earlier, the souls slowly fade away.
 The Seer gets a blue flash on his screen, if a player dies somewhere on the map.

 ### 遊戲選項